getzola/zola/docs/content/documentation/content/linking.md

 - `id`: the heading's id after applying the rules defined by `slugify.anchors`
 - `lang`: the current language, unless called from the `markdown` template filter, in which case it will always be `en`
 - `level`: the heading level (between 1 and 6)

+If you use `insert_anchor = "heading"`, the template will still be used but only the opening `<a>` tag will get extracted from it, everything else will not be used.

 ## Internal links
 Linking to other pages and their headings is so common that Zola adds a